renata-nerenata/renata-nerenata/README.md

 Hi!
 My name is Renata Mutalova.
 I am Software Developer & Data Scientist.
 I focus on and analyizing data and building solutions using ML and RL approaches in different areas of science and business.

 I am currently based between Montreal and Moscow.
+The content of this page focuses on the projects I work on related to Computer Science, as well as other off-topic discussions.

 I am Enthusiastic, team player, positive and self-driven personality.
 You can contact me if you have opportunities, any questions, or talk about interesting projects.